ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 Issue/Introduction

-This article guides you through troubleshooting the failure of your ESXi host to boot after upgrade/installation to vSphere 7.0 U2 or later.
-The article aims to help eliminate the common causes of this issue by verifying the minimum system requirements are met, and the hardware is functioning as expected.
+This article will assist when troubleshooting the failure of an ESXi host to boot after upgrade/installation to vSphere 7.0 U2 or later.
+The article aims to help eliminate the common causes of this issue by verifying the minimum system requirements are met and the hardware is functioning as expected.

-1. Unable to restore system configuration.
+• Unable to restore the system configuration.
 A security violation was detected. https://via.vmw.com/security-violation

 Note: Before ESX 8.0 U1, Quick Boot cannot be used when TPM is enabled.